Florida Trees and Shrubs

 Small tree or large shrub, 5 -15 feet tall feet high with an more or less equal spread found growing mainly near the coast well behind the dune line on drier, sandy soils of coastal hammocks and scrub.
 Evergreen or briefly deciduous in the northern parts of the state.
 Leaves are opposite, with entire margins, elliptic to oblanceolate in shape and glabrous.
 Stems are light brown or gray, older branches with raised lenticels.

 Small greenish-yellow flowers lacking a corolla are produced in singley or in clusters of three or four along the stems at the leaf axils, the fruit of the Florida privet is a 1/2 inch long olive shaped berry, purple or black colored upon ripening.
-The berries are an importent food source for song birds and small mammals because it ripens early in spring before other fruits and berries.
+The berries are an important food source for song birds and small mammals because it ripens early in spring before other fruits and berries.

 Gray Nicker - Caesalpinia bonduc